 Swayambhunath

-Swyambhunath is a Buddhist site which is on the hill station.
-At an early age, the Kathmandu Valley was full of water.
+Swyambhunath is a Buddhist site located on a hill station.
+At an early age, the Kathmandu Valley was entirely covered by water.
 Swyambhunath was similar to an island with a natural gas flame.
-The Manjushree from Tibet came here and saw the flam that was named Swyambhunath (The is the god itself).
+The Manjushree from Tibet came here and saw the flame named Swyambhunath (This is the god itself).
 Later, the monkeys started living here, then called the monkey temple.
 There are more than a hundred different types of flora and birds.
 Swyambhunath is also known as an open museum.
 We can see a good view of Kathmandu Valley from here and the lovely White Mountain on a clear day.

 There are thousands of monkeys in this area because the trees are here for their shelter.
 The monkeys here are not aggressive if we don't tease them.
-We better not tease, not try to feed them.
+We had better not tease them or try to feed them.
 Sometimes the mother monkey with their baby may be aggressive if we get closer to them.
-There is a swimming pool for monkeys, so they swim during summer.
+There is a swimming pool for monkeys, so they swim during the summer.

 The colorful prayer flags are nicely decorated for the area.
-It has five different colors.
-They represent five other elements.
+They have five different colors, representing five other elements.
 The name of the flag in Tibetan is Lungta.
-Vasubandhu Stupa, word peace pond( Wishing pong), the giant main stupa, Harati(The goddess of pneumonia), Thunderbolt, a statue of Depanker Buddha(Made in the seventh century), Pratap Pura and Ananta Pura, and many more religious things are the things to see here.
+Vasubandhu Stupa, the word peace pond( Wishing pond), the giant main stupa, Harati(the goddess of pneumonia), Thunderbolt, a statue of Depanker Buddha(Made in the seventh century), Pratap Pura, and Ananta Pura, and many more religious things are the things to see here.

 Pashupatinath

-The Pashupatinath is among the most famous and holy places for the world's Hindu people.
+Pashupatinath is among the most famous and holy places for the world's Hindu people.
 Thousands of Hindu pilgrims from different countries visit this temple every month.
 This is the Shiva temple, but the Buddhist people also offer one day a year.
-During July and August, the Nepali Hindu people go to pray to the God Shiva Every Monday.
-There are several different festivals according to Hinduism.
+During July and August, the Nepali Hindu people go to pray to the God Shiva every Monday.
+According to Hinduism, there are several different festivals.

-Here is the open cremation for the Hindu people.
-This is the cremation place in Kathmandu and the main one.
+Pashupatinath area has open cremation for the Hindu people, which is the principal cremation place in Kathmandu.
 Thirty to forty dead bodies are cremated in this place.
 There are different open cremation places for people according to their economic condition and ethnic group.
 Always the dead body will be cremated at the riverside in Nepal for any Hindu people.
-There is the Bagmati River which is the Holy River.
+There is the Bagmati River, which is the Holy River.
 Everything will be cleared out to this river after the cremation.
-For more detail about cremation, your tour guide will brief you more.
+For more details about cremation, your tour guide will brief you.

-There are lots of Hindu temples around this area.
+There are many Hindu temples around this area.
 Different devotees offer some temples, and some are not.
-The statues of Birupakkshe, Humans, Vishnu, and much more are nice and attractive.
+The statues of Birupakkshe, Humans, Vishnu, and many more are nice and attractive.

 Bauddhanath